How can we help?

 const https = require('https');

-const url = 'https://demo.officeclimatecontrol.net/api.cgi?username=pelicandemosite@gmail.com&password=pelican&request=get&object=Thermostat&selection=name:Lobby;&value=temperature;humidity;co2Level';
+const url = 'https://your-site-name.officeclimatecontrol.net/api.cgi?username=USERNAME&password=PASSWORD&request=get&object=ThermostatEvent&selection=name:Lobby;origin:all&value=eventId;title;startTime;endTime';

-https.get(url, { rejectUnauthorized: false }, (resp) => {
+https.get(url, (resp) => {

 let data = '';